simyxx/Krejzik/README.md

 # Krejzik
-A blog website based around Crazy Wolf (the energy drink).
+A social media site inspired by the brilliant energy drink called Crazy Wolf.